AndersonFirmino/flask-google-recaptcha/README.md

 ---

 ## Install
+    pip install Flask-GoogleReCaptcha

+    or

     pip install git+https://github.com/AndersonFirmino/flask-google-recaptcha.git

+    If you are using pipenv :cake:
+    pipenv install Flask-GoogleReCaptcha

 To use this with Google App Engine you will need to install requests==2.3.0 :cake: